Wealthronic · Independent personal-finance journalism

 The non-financial cost

-The number above does not capture the thing that actually drove me to delist.
-Every rental day was a small, low-grade source of stress.
-I checked the app twice a day.
-I worried about the renters I had never met.
-I rearranged my own driving schedule around the booking calendar twice.
-After the first damage incident I spent four hours on Turo's claim flow, which was reasonable but exhausting.
+The number above does not capture the thing that actually drives many hosts to delist.
+Every rental day is a small, low-grade source of stress: checking the app twice a day, worrying about renters you have never met, rearranging your own driving schedule around the booking calendar.
+A single damage incident can mean several hours on the claim flow — reasonable, but exhausting.

-The stress was not the renters; most were perfectly nice.
-The stress was the cognitive overhead of having a $14,000 asset out of my sight, in someone else's hands, on a marketplace I did not fully trust.
+The stress is rarely the renters; most are perfectly nice.
+The stress is the cognitive overhead of having a $14,000 asset out of sight, in someone else's hands, on a marketplace you may not fully trust.

 A side hustle that asks you to entrust a major asset to strangers needs to pay you for the worry, not just the use.
-Mine did not.
+For many everyday cars, it does not.

-For this car, in this city, no. The math was marginal on paper and negative when I included realistic wear.
-The stress made the marginal case worse.
+For a daily-driver Outback in a mid-sized city, generally no. The math is marginal on paper and negative once realistic wear is included, and the stress makes the marginal case worse.

-If you are about to list, do this first: total your fixed costs (insurance, parking), your variable per-day costs (wear, detailing, deductible-risk), and then look at the listing prices for similar cars in your zip code.
+Before you list, total your fixed costs (insurance, parking), your variable per-day costs (wear, detailing, deductible-risk), and then look at the listing prices for similar cars in your zip code.
 If the realistic gross at six rental days a month does not clear those costs by at least 40%, the experiment is not worth the worry.
+And remember that Turo income is taxable self-employment or rental income — the IRS Gig Economy Tax Center covers how peer-to-peer rental earnings are reported.

 Editorial note.
 Wealthronic publishes general educational information about personal finance — it is not personalized financial, tax, or legal advice.
 Specific dollar figures, returns, and timeframes in this article describe the author's experience and should not be taken as projections.
 Please consult a licensed financial professional before making material decisions about your money.
 Read our full editorial & affiliate disclosure.